Governor's Leadership Award Application

 Programs and Projects

 - CCRI has numerous interrelated EHS (environmental health and safety) programs and plans in place that address federal and state compliance issues and in many cases go far beyond compliance.
 All CCRI's EHS programs have the full support of the college administration, which recognizes the importance of safeguarding employee and student safety and protecting the integrity of our environment.
-They are implemented by the Dean of Administration and the chemical safety coordinator in cooperation with the Department of Security and Safety and Campus Police, the physical plant directors and the academic department chairs.
+They are implemented by the Dean of Administration and the chemical safety coordinator in cooperation with the Department of Security and Safety and College Police, the physical plant directors and the academic department chairs.
 All the programs, especially the ones described in this award application, are directly applicable to all other academic and commercial institutions in Rhode Island and the rest of the United States.
 They are freely available for reading or downloading and use from CCRI's homepage or directly from CCRI's environmental health and safety webpage.
 Titles of programs relating to pollution prevention are: Chemical Hygiene Plan, Hazardous Waste Management Program, Hazardous Substance Release Emergency Response Plan, Used Oil Management Plan, Radon Testing Schedule, Environmental /Safety Committee Minutes, Knight Campus Geothermal Project, Hazardous Waste Disposal Program, Regulated Medical Waste Disposal, Respiratory Protection Program, Indoor Air Quality Program, and the Spill Prevention, Control and Countermeasure Plan.
 The programs most directly involved in pollution prevention and environmental leadership are described in the remainder of this document.

 - CCRI has an active Environmental Health and Safety committee composed of representatives from all areas of the college, including the student body.
 Meetings are chaired regularly by the Dean of Administration to discuss issues of interest or concern.
 Agenda topics may be introduced by any member of the college community in person or through a committee member.
 Problems discussed and resolved in the past two years include noise and other problems due to building construction, radon testing, enhanced recycling of cans and bottles, air tests and indoor air quality, chemical inventory reduction, oil spill prevention, energy use reduction, biomedical waste disposal and latex product safety.
 Committee meeting minutes are posted on the Environmental Health and Safety Webpage.